SHEMA-IRADUKUNDA-Daniel/shema-iradukunda-daniel/README.md

 👋 Hi, I'm SHEMA IRADUKUNDA Daniel!
 #
 👨🏾‍💻 I am a Software Engineer, UI/UX designer, and Graphic Designer specializing in frontend development.
-I have expertise in React, TypeScript, JavaScript, and Figma.
+I have expertise in React.js, Next.js , TypeScript, JavaScript, and Figma.
 My passion lies in creating seamless, intuitive user experiences that drive value.
 I focus on understanding client needs and translating them into effective solutions.
 Committed to continuous learning and improvement, I strive to stay updated with industry trends.
 #

 # Tech Stack